Alessandro-Dodon/progresa/README.md

 ## Files

 **`ProgresaEssay.qmd`** A Quarto document providing a concise overview of the analysis and key findings.
 Can be rendered as an HTML file.
+Code is obviously included.

 **`Progresa.dta`** The dataset used in the analysis.